Pranjalya/sex-predator-detection/README.md

 - EDA includes cleaning of data and performing some basic explorations.

-- Basic ML Analysis contains TF-IDF vectorizing and using various classic ML tools for the classification.

 ## Available Data

 All Data is available with information and in XML format here :-